sunnyzwu/stromal_subclasses/README.md

 job submission script and R scripts for gene ontology enrichment of the gene signatures for each stromal subcluster.
 Top 250 DEGs are used.

 #### 06 pySCENIC transcription factor enrichment of reclustered CAFs and PVL cells
-job submission script and R scripts for exporting, filtering gene expression matrices, and running pySCENIC (python based command line version) with the CAFs and VDSC raw count expression matrix as input.
+job submission script and R scripts for exporting, filtering gene expression matrices, and running pySCENIC (python based command line version) with the CAFs and PVL raw count expression matrix as input.
 This also includes R script for filtering top TF candidates for clustering and visualisation

 #### 07 stromal cell signalling predictions
 R script visualisation scripts for filtering stromal cell-cell signalling predictions.